 A commercially successful Solar PV plant is a product of multiple stages of intense effort by several stakeholders and collaborators.
 Additionally, with useful life of solar plant being more than 25 years, it requires long-term dedicated commitment of multiple teams for successful operation throughout the life.
 Before, going through the various stakeholders of zero investment solar plant, it is important to briefly understand, What is exactly a zero investment solar plant ?

-Now, take a look at various stake-holders that are involved in a Zero Investment Solar Plant.
+Now, take a look at various stake-holders that are involved in a Zero Investment Solar Power Plant.

 Various Stakeholders of a Zero Investment Solar Plant